-Start by downloading my two ChangeThis Manifestos, hosted by the wonderful folks at ChangeThis.com.
+Start by downloading my two manifestos, hosted by the wonderful folks at Porchlight Books (formerly ChangeThis.com).
 These are snack-sized presentations of the ideas in my books and are a great way to get familiar with the concepts without committing to reading an entire book.

 Looking for a practical guide on how to apply The Simplicity Cycle?
 Get the the-simplicity-cycle-workbook!